sefeoglu/inverserelations/README.md

 ## Converse (Inverse) Relation Pairs from FewRel 1.0

-Evaluation of LLMs on converse relations.
+Evaluation of LLMs on inverse relations.

  Dataset is available on [🤗](https://huggingface.co/datasets/Sefika/FewRel_Converse_Relations)